Find Affordable College Courses

 Top Alabama Schools for a Bachelor's in Information Science

-Our 2023 rankings named Strayer University - Alabama the best school in Alabama for information science students working on their bachelor’s degree.
-Located in the city of Birmingham, Strayer University - Alabama is a private for-profit college with a small student population.
+Our analysis found Strayer University - Alabama to be the best school for information science students who want to pursue a bachelor’s degree in Alabama.
+Located in the medium-sized city of Birmingham, Strayer University - Alabama is a private for-profit college with a small student population.

 While working on their Bachelor's Degree, IS majors at Strayer University - Alabama accumulate an average of around $41,551 in student debt.